systematic-magic/AgingPubMed/workflow.rst

 **Expedited Papers**

-VIP papers and papers with minor corrections will be expedited to publication by Olga and Elena after we send them the corrections email (Steps 1–3).
-We do not approve these papers.
+VIP papers and papers with minor corrections will be expedited to publication by Olga and Elena after we send them the corrections email (Steps 1–3); we do not approve these papers.

 	- Address to production editor and copy vendor
 	- Add "VIP" to email title for VIP papers